ayohana/TreatTracker/README.md

 * As the bakery owner, I need to be able to add flavors belonging to a treat and vice versa.
 * As the bakery owner, I need to be able to select a treat, see their details and see a list of flavors that belong to that treat.
 * As the bakery owner, I also need to be able to select a flavor and see a list of treats that belong to that flavor.
+* As the bakery owner, I want my branch managers to have their own separate accounts.
+I want my managers to be able to see their own treats and flavors listed on their respective accounts.
 * As the developer, I need to establish many-to-many relationship between `Treats` and `Flavors` so that I can fulfil my client's request.
+* As the developer, I want to authenticate users before they can use the application.

-## Parking Lot
+## Improvement Opportunities

-* Add a 3rd class of Ingredients (many-to-many relationship between Treats & Ingredients) to sort list/provide allergy warning.
+* Add a third class of `Ingredients` (many-to-many relationship between Treats & Ingredients) to sort list/provide allergy warning.
+* Have separate roles for admins and logged-in users.
+Only admins should be able to add, update and delete.

 ## Specs